Subscribe for updates

 During AMI you'll work closely with distinguished members of university central administrations and faculties; college officers and unit managers whose work is recognized as outstanding; and senior representatives from a variety of institutions nationwide.

-Associate vice president, organizational development and talent management, Cornell University
+Associate vice provost of institutional research and planning, Cornell University

 Chief audit executive, Cornell University